Library Trustees Association of New York State

 Legislation and Policy

 The President shall appoint the chair of each committee.
 The President shall determine the number of Directors serving on each committee.
 The President may appoint ad-hoc committees as necessary.
 A representative from other library-related organizations may be considered as a liaison to the LTA.
-The President may appoint a member of the Board of Directors to act as a representative/liaison to the Association of Library Trustees, Advocates, Friends and Foundations (ALTAFF) (or that organization’s successor).
+The President may appoint a member of the Board of Directors to act as a representative/liaison to United For Libraries (formerly ALTAFF) (or that organization’s successor).

 Within thirty (30) days of the Annual Meeting, the newly elected President shall make all committee appointments and shall notify all members of the Board of Directors of these assignments.
 All committee assignments become effective as of receipt of notice.
 The President shall be an ex-officio member of all committees.